|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 Review of applications will be completed by the Clearinghouse as expeditiously as possible.
 The standard review period is sixty (60) days, beginning with the date the project was received by the Clearinghouse.
 If comments are received by all reviewing agencies prior to that time, however, the Clearinghouse will issue the clearance letter as soon as the file is complete.
 The clearance letter will include the comments of all reviewing agencies, if applicable.
 If the Clearinghouse will be unable to forward a clearance letter by the 60th day, the applicant will be notified in writing that the clearance letter due date will be extended a maximum of fifteen (15) days, unless otherwise agreed to by the applicant.

 It is important to note that attempts to bypass the state review process will, at a minimum, cause delays in funding and may potentially result in disqualification for federal funding!
 Federal agencies will not process an application that should have been reviewed by the state but was instead forwarded directly to the federal agency.
 Additionally, if a project requires federal consistency review, the federal agency will not release funds or issue a permit for that project without this state determination, even if funding has been approved and appropriated at the federal level.
-Projects that do not require federal consistency review may be submitted concurrently to the Clearinghouse or RPC (see following section) and the federal funding agency.
-The Clearinghouse will notify the applicant if the project is not subject to Clearinghouse review (see following section).
+Projects that do not require federal consistency review may be submitted concurrently to the Clearinghouse or RPC and the federal funding agency.
+The Clearinghouse will notify the applicant if the project is not subject to Clearinghouse review.

-For federal assistance applications, submission of the following information and documentation usually fulfills the needs of reviewers and avoids the submission and review of the complete detailed application (see Attachment 5 for copies of referenced forms).
+For federal assistance applications, submission of the following information and documentation usually fulfills the needs of reviewers and avoids the submission and review of the complete detailed application.
 At a minimum, submittals to the Clearinghouse must include:

 1. Application for Federal Assistance - Standard Form 424 - Providing this form with the submittal, filled out completely and correctly, is the easiest way to help speed the processing of a project through the Clearinghouse.
 If this form is missing or incomplete, and Clearinghouse staff are unsure as to which federal agency will be reviewing the project, how much funding is requested, etc., the Clearinghouse will not be able to process the submittal until all information is received.
 It is very important to include the name of the federal funding agency, the title of the funding program, and the CFDA number.